justinpombrio/solvomatic/README.md

 However, Maybe is also a correct answer.
 A rule is allowed to answer Maybe instead of Yes or No. It's just less precise, and as a result less efficient.
-On that note, if you can think of a way to check permutation cosntraints that says No here, while remaining efficient to compute, let me know!
+On that note, if you can think of a way to check permutation constraints that says No here, while remaining efficient to compute, let me know!
 I'll switch to it.

 There are other rules, but they're all built on the same premise: answer Yes, No, or